10 July 2021

 Consequently, the European Commission's DG Competition vigorously attacks cartels within the European Union.
 According to its own view, cartels are highly detrimental for the following reason: “A cartel is a group of similar, independent companies which joint together to fix prices, to limit production or to share markets or customers between them.
 Instead of competing with each other, cartel members rely on each other’s agreed course of action, which reduces their incentives to provide new or better products and services at competitive prices.
 As a consequence, their clients (consumers or other businesses) end up paying more for less quality.”

-The central theme in this course is the enforcement of European competition law and how it affects businesses and governments.
-The aim is to give students insights into how unfair competition occurs in practice, how it can be prevented and how to react if unfair competition is detected within a company.
-To that end, students will participate in a mock trial, and will visit a top law firm in the Netherlands to learn more about competition law in practice.
-During the last day of the course, students will give a short presentation in which they will have to comment on (the effects of) a famous cartel in their home country.
-This presentation can be transformed into a paper, which will make up the final grade for the course.
-Of course, the Summer Course has a social program as well, in which students discover Utrecht and the University’s facilities.
+However, the central theme in this course is the public enforcement of European competition law.
+The aim is to give students insights into how unfair competition occurs in practice, how this can be prevented and how to react if unfair competition is detected within a company.
+During the last day of the course, students will have to present a paper in which they will have to comment on (the effects of) a particular cartel.

-To give advanced bachelor and master students (Law, Economics) an insight into the public enforcement of European competition law and its effects on the behaviour of businesses, and vice versa, and to make them familiar with the career opportunities after a Master in Law & Economics.
-This course is also an excellent introduction to the Competition Law course of the Master Law & Economics at Utrecht University.
+To give advanced bachelor students (Law, Economics) an insight into the backgrounds of (the public enforcement of) European Competition Law and Economics and its effects on the behavior of businesses, and vice versa, and to make them familiar with the career opportunities after a Master in Law & Economics or Economics & Law.

 on course website